 Effective January 1, 2006, we adopted the fair value recognition provisions of SFAS No. 123(R), using the modified-prospective transition method.
 Under the fair value recognition provisions of SFAS No. 123(R), share-based compensation cost is estimated at the grant date based on the fair value of the award and is recognized as expense, net of estimated pre-vesting forfeitures, ratably over the vesting period of the award.
 We selected the Black-Scholes option pricing model as the most appropriate fair value method for our awards.
 Calculating share-based compensation expense requires the input of highly subjective assumptions, including the expected term of the share-based awards, stock price volatility, and pre-vesting forfeitures.
-We estimated the expected term of stock options granted for the three month period ended March 31, 2008 based on the historical term of our stock option awards.
-We estimated the expected term of stock options granted for the three month period ended March 31, 2007 based on the simplified method provided in Staff Accounting Bulletin No. 107.
+We estimated the expected term of stock options granted for the three and six month periods ended June 30, 2008 based on the historical term of our stock option awards.
+We estimated the expected term of stock options granted for the three and six month periods ended June 30, 2007 based on the simplified method provided in Staff Accounting Bulletin No. 107.
 We estimated the volatility of our common stock at the date of grant based on the historical volatility of our common stock.
 The assumptions used in calculating the fair value of share-based awards represent our best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
-As a result, if factors change and we use different assumptions, our share-based compensation expense could be materially different in the future.
-In addition, we are required to estimate the expected pre-vesting forfeiture rate and only recognize expense for those shares expected to vest.
+As a result, if factors change and we use different assumptions, our share-based compensation expense for those shares expected to vest.
 We estimate the pre-vesting forfeiture rate based on historical experience.
 If our actual forfeiture rate is materially different from our estimate, our share-based compensation expense could be significantly different from what we have recorded in the current period.

-Our net income for the three month period ended March 31, 2008 includes \$1.9 million of share-based compensation expense related to employees and non-employee members of our board of directors.
-Our net loss for the three month period ended March 31, 2007 includes \$473,000 of share-based compensation expense related to employees and non-employee members of our board of directors.
+Our net income for the three and six month periods ended June 30, 2008 includes \$1.1 million and \$3.0 million, respectively, of share-based compensation expense related to employees and non-employee members of our board of directors.
+Our net loss for the three and six month periods ended June 30, 2007 includes \$355,000 and \$828,000, respectively, of share-based compensation expense related to employees and non-employee members of our board of directors.

-On February 29, 2008, our board of directors approved a reduction in the offering period of the Employee Stock Purchase Plan ("ESPP") from twelve months to three months effective with the next offering period that begins on September 1, 2008, eliminated the ability of plan participants to increase their contribution levels during an offering period and authorized the addition of 500,000 shares to the ESPP.
-In addition, our board of directors approved an amendment on April 16, 2008 to reduce the maximum offering period available from 27 months to 6 months and to permanently remove the ability of ESPP participants to increase their contributions during an offering period.
-These amendments to the ESPP approved by our board of directors on February 29, 2008 and April 16, 2008 are subject to shareholder approval.
+On February 29, 2008, our board of directors approved a reduction in the offering period of the Employee Stock Purchase Plan ("ESPP") from 12 months to 3 months effective with the next offering period that begins on September 1, 2008, eliminated the ability of plan participants to increase their contribution levels during an offering period and authorized the addition of 500,000 shares to the ESPP.
+In addition, our board of directors approved an amendment on April 16, 2008, to permanently reduce the maximum offering period available from 27 months to 6 months and to permanently remove the ability of ESPP participants to increase their contributions during an offering period.
+These amendments to the ESPP were approved by our board of directors on February 29, 2008, and April 16, 2008 and by our shareholders at our annual shareholders' meeting on May 29, 2008.
+These plan changes to the ESPP will be effective with the beginning of the next offering period that begins on September 1, 2008 and could lead to lower expenses for the ESPP in future periods.